-In 2012, ‘The Amazing Spider-Man’ became an ‘amazing’ success.
+In 2012, ‘The Amazing Spider-Man’ became an ‘amazing’ success!
 Everybody warmed to this new version of Spider-Man, even though it wasn’t the same as the Tobey Maguire era.
 It was inevitable that a sequel would be made after the success of ‘The Amazing Spider-Man’.
-And how right I was!
+And how right I was! 😀

 ‘The Amazing Spider-Man 2’ was released in 2014.
-The film was directed by Marc Webb and stars Andrew Garfield as Peter Parker/Spider-Man with Emma Stone as Gwen and Sally Field as Aunt May.
+The film was directed by Marc Webb and it stars Andrew Garfield as Peter Parker/Spider-Man with Emma Stone as Gwen Stacy and Sally Field as Aunt May.
 It also stars Jamie Foxx as Electro/Max Dillon and Dane DeHann as Harry Osborn/The Green Goblin.

 Like the first film, ‘The Amazing Spider-Man 2’ derives from the modern day comics.
 There were changes made to some of the characters in the film.
 The story became more about OsCorp; its mysteries and Peter discovering more about his family history instead of focusing on his normal life.

 Peter Parker is currently enjoying his life as Spider-Man and has managed to find a balance in his two lives.
 Pretty soon, Peter has a lot to contend with.
-As well as dealing in his relationship with Gwen; he has a new foe to fight called Electro and gets deal with the return of his old friend, Harry Osborn.
+As well as dealing his relationship with Gwen; he has a new foe to fight called Electro and he gets deal with the return of his old friend, Harry Osborn.

 The main villain is Jamie Foxx as Electro/Max Dillon.
-Max is an electrical engineer who works at OsCorp Industries before he transforms in Electro during an electrical accident.
+Max is an electrical engineer who works at OsCorp Industries before he transforms into Electro during an electrical accident.
 I like Electro’s look in the movie; how he becomes a conductor of electricity and when he causes havoc in New York City.

 Campbell Scott and Embeth Davidtz return as Richard and Mary Parker, Peter’s parents.
 The film opens with a prologue that was similar to the first film, although it’s taken from Richard and Mary’s point of view instead of Peter’s.
 We see what happened to Peter’s parents when their plane crashed.

-I wish there was ‘The Amazing Spider-Man 3’.
-But we can all imagine it in our hopes and dreams.
+I wish there was ‘The Amazing Spider-Man 3’, but we can all imagine it in our hopes and dreams.

 ‘The Amazing Spider-Man 2’ – 7/10